beetbox/beets/docs/guides/tagger.rst

   release.
 If two adjacent albums have a common prefix, followed by "disc," "disk," or "CD" and then a number, they are tagged together.

-  Second, the *L* ("as aLbums") option described below can help you split a directory containing multiple albums into its components.
+  Second, the *G* ("Group albums") option described below can help you split a directory containing multiple albums into its components.
 Use this for disorganized jumbles of tracks.